ECC-BFMC/Documentation/source/data/vehicletoeverything/TrafficCommunication.rst

   .. _`Top`: https://github.com/ECC-BFMC/Documentation/blob/master/source/3DModels/Locsys/Locsys_Tap.STL

 Technical data of the system:
- - The frequency of the given messages is ~5 Hz
+ - The frequency of the read locations is 10 Hz
  - The error of the system is of maximum 15 cm radius
  - The delay of the received messages is ~1 second